psmith5644/lab15_space_invaders/readme.md

 * Although the code is somewhat modularized, it is far from ideal.
 Refactoring is needed
 * The function documentation is incomplete
 * A lot of the logic in the play() function needs to be extracted into helper functions for readability
+* I did not use git during the development and only added it after I was mostly done.